-On December 19, 2018, we entered into the Gilead Collaboration Agreement, to discover and develop specific inhibitors of TGFβ activation focused on the treatment of fibrotic diseases.
-Under the collaboration, Gilead has exclusive options to license worldwide rights to product candidates that emerge from three of our TGFβ programs (each a "Gilead Program").
+On December 19, 2018, we entered into the Gilead Collaboration Agreement, to discover and develop specific inhibitors of TGF β activation focused on the treatment of fibrotic diseases.
+Under the collaboration, Gilead has exclusive options to license worldwide rights to product candidates that emerge from three of our TGF β programs (each a "Gilead Program").
 Pursuant to the Gilead Collaboration Agreement, we are responsible for antibody discovery and preclinical research through product candidate nomination, after which, upon exercising the option for a Gilead Program, Gilead will be responsible for the Gilead Program's preclinical and clinical development and commercialization.
 In consideration of the foregoing, we received \$80 million in upfront payments, comprised of \$50 million in cash and a \$30 million equity investment in us.
 In addition, in January 2020, we received a one-time milestone payment of \$25 million for the successful demonstration of efficacy in preclinical in vivo proof-of-concept studies and will be eligible to receive up to an additional \$1,425 million in potential payments aggregated across all three Gilead Programs, based on the successful achievement of certain research, development, regulatory and commercialization milestones.
 We would also receive high single-digit to low double-digit tiered royalties on sales of potential future products originating from the collaboration.
-We cannot directly control Gilead's performance of its obligations under the agreement or the amount and timing of resources that Gilead will dedicate to these efforts, and accordingly, we may not receive any additional milestone or royalty payments that are contingent upon our or Gilead's achievements.
+We cannot guarantee the outcome of our efforts to achieve such milestones, and, even if we achieve such milestones, we cannot directly control Gilead's performance of its obligations under the agreement or the amount and timing of resources that Gilead will dedicate to these efforts, and accordingly, we may not receive any additional milestone or royalty payments that are contingent upon our or Gilead's achievements.